usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 [setuptools_scm]: https://github.com/pypa/setuptools_scm

-Versioning is handled with [setuptools_scm].
-The pacakge version is set by the git tag.
+Versioning is handled with [setuptools_scm].The pacakge version is set by the git tag.
 For convenience, you can override the version in the makefile (calling tox) by setting `version=v{major}.{minor}.{micro}`.
 This is useful for updating the docs, etc.